Table of Contents Show

 14. Shelter Island

-You can have a fantastic day with your friends or loved ones at Wades Beach, a neighbouring beach.
-At this lovely coastline, you can create new memories with your loved ones and take some time to enjoy the best beaches in new york.
+You can have a fantastic day with your friends or loved ones at Wades Beach, a neighboring beach.
+At this lovely coastline, you can create new memories with your loved ones and take some time to enjoy the best beaches in New York.